Isoniazid: Drug interactions

-People taking isoniazid and acetaminophen are at risk of acetaminophen toxicity.
-Isoniazid is thought to induce a liver enzyme which causes a larger amount of acetaminophen to be metabolized to a toxic form.

-Isoniazid decreases the metabolism of carbamazepine, thus slowing down its clearance from the body.
+Isoniazid decreases the metabolism of carbamazepine, slowing down its clearance from the body.
 People taking carbamazepine should have their carbamazepine levels monitored and, if necessary, have their dose adjusted accordingly.

-It is possible that isoniazid may decrease the serum levels of ketoconazole after long-term treatment.
-This is seen with the simultaneous use of rifampin, isoniazid, and ketoconazole.

-Isoniazid may increase the amount of phenytoin in the body.
+Isoniazid can also increase the amount of phenytoin in the body.
 The doses of phenytoin may need to be adjusted when given with isoniazid.
 Isoniazid may increase the plasma levels of theophylline.
 There are some cases of theophylline slowing down isoniazid elimination.
 Both theophylline and isoniazid levels should be monitored.
 Valproate levels may increase when taken with isoniazid.
 Valproate levels should be monitored and its dose adjusted if necessary.

+People taking isoniazid and acetaminophen are at risk of acetaminophen toxicity.
+Isoniazid is thought to induce a liver enzyme which causes a larger amount of acetaminophen to be metabolized to a toxic form.

+It is possible that isoniazid may decrease the serum levels of ketoconazole after long-term treatment.
+This is seen with the simultaneous use of rifampin, isoniazid, and ketoconazole.

 Mechanism of action

 Isoniazid is a prodrug that inhibits the formation of the mycobacterial cell wall.
 Isoniazid must be activated by KatG, a bacterial catalase-peroxidase enzyme in Mycobacterium tuberculosis.
 KatG catalyzes the formation of the isonicotinic acyl radical, which spontaneously couples with NADH to form the nicotinoyl-NAD adduct.
 This complex binds tightly to the enoyl-acyl carrier protein reductase InhA, thereby blocking the natural enoyl-AcpM substrate and the action of fatty acid synthase.
 This process inhibits the synthesis of mycolic acids, which are required components of the mycobacterial cell wall.
 A range of radicals are produced by KatG activation of isoniazid, including nitric oxide, which has also been shown to be important in the action of another antimycobacterial prodrug pretomanid.

 Isoniazid is bactericidal to rapidly dividing mycobacteria, but is bacteriostatic if the mycobacteria are slow-growing.
 It inhibits the cytochrome P450 system and hence acts as a source of free radicals.

-Isoniazid is a mild monoamine oxidase inhibitor(MAO-I).
+Isoniazid is a mild non-selective monoamine oxidase inhibitor (MAO-I).
+It inhibits diamine oxidase more strongly.
+These two actions are possible explanations for its antidepressant action as well as its ability to cause mania.